 Bonuses are an excellent way to motivate employees and reward top performers.
-Yet, bonuses can quickly change one’s tax return depending on the size of the payout, the pertinent IRS guidelines, and how employers choose to handle it.
+Yet, bonuses can quickly change one’s tax return and the amount of taxes initially withheld depending on the payout.
 Are bonuses treated as regular income or singled out for special tax treatment?
 Are some types of bonuses more favorable than others?
 And are there any ways to minimize the tax impact of getting a bonus?

 These questions are explored below:

 If you read the tax code, you will notice that the Internal Revenue Service goes to great lengths to categorize different types of income and treat them differently.
 Bonuses are another example of this.
 In the eyes of the IRS, bonuses are typically categorized as “supplemental wages.”
 As a University of Minnesota summary explains: